ThePyLord/tiki-taka-app/README.md

 - Persist the app theme
 - Game login custom title bar
 - Checking if the game is won(ALL WORK[28/12/2021])
+- Replace `requestAnimationFrame()` with a slower method to update the game state.

 HOW TO RUN:
  - After cloning/forking the repo, you can run `npm start` to run the application.